-TSBA launched its Tennessee Public Schools… Beyond Educating Campaign in June.
-The importance of the public education system to our local communities is perhaps more apparent now in the midst of a global pandemic than ever before.
-Tennessee families are facing a myriad of challenges related to public school closures that extend far beyond the absence of instructional time for their children.
+The Tennessee Public Schools Beyond Educating Campaign outlines the importance of the public education system.
+The contributions made by educators to our local communities are more apparent now than ever before.
+Tennessee families face numerous challenges that extend far beyond the classroom.
 Many Tennesseans are dependent upon their public school for support beyond education including, but not limited to, nutritional support, mental health issues, and child-care so parents can go to work.
-The totality of the negative impact from this school closure will reach far beyond this academic year.
+The totality of these issues create hurdles for students and clearly show the challenges faced by our teachers.

 - Raise public awareness of the issues that public schools deal with beyond educating students